itu-bdsa/lecture_notes/sessions/session_06/Slides.md

-# What is data migration??
+# What is a data migration?

 > Data migration is the process of **transferring data from one storage system or computing environment to another**.